-Miller Canfield's multidisciplinary aerospace and defense industry team represents domestic and foreign clients in most aspects of their operations, including export controls, trade and customs, public procurement, offsets, negotiating and supervising technology transfers and industrialization programs, arbitration, FDI and cross-border transactions, licensing and governmental approvals, tax incentives, real estate and employment issues.
-Our experience and deep-rooted relationships give our team an understanding of the legal, regulatory and business issues faced by our clients in this highly regulated sector.
+Miller Canfield's multidisciplinary aerospace and defense industry team represents domestic and foreign clients in most aspects of their operations, including export controls, trade and customs, public procurement, offsets, negotiating and supervising technology transfers and industrialization programs, arbitration, FDI and cross-border transactions, licensing and governmental approvals, tax incentives, real estate, and employment issues.
+Our experience and deep-rooted relationships in the public and private sectors give our team an understanding of the legal, regulatory, and business issues faced by our clients in this highly regulated sector.

-Headquartered in Detroit, Miller Canfield is committed to assisting Michigan in the growth of its modern aerospace and defense industry and continuing its traditions as the Arsenal of Democracy.
+Headquartered in Detroit, Miller Canfield is committed to assisting Michigan in the growth of its modern aerospace and defense industry, as well as continuing its traditions as the Arsenal of Democracy.
 The region played a crucial role in the defense sector starting during WWII when Ypsilanti Township's Willow Run was a major manufacturer of military airplanes and continued producing 30 percent of the war material generated in the United States before the end of the war in 1945.
-Miller Canfield is particularly committed to working with the Michigan Defense Center to assist its member companies in their research and development and domestic and global growth.
+Miller Canfield is particularly committed to working with the Aerospace Industry Association of Michigan (AIAM) Michigan Defense Center (MDC) to assist its member companies in their research, development, and domestic and global growth.

-In particular, Miller Canfield attorneys have considerable experience representing U.S. defense industry clients in numerous matters in Poland and Qatar, where over the years they worked on some of the largest U.S. direct commercial sale and foreign military sale transactions and joint ventures with foreign defense holdings.
-Our attorneys advised defense and industrial clients on acquisitions and defense procurement, offset regulatory, infrastructure and real estate projects in Poland and Qatar.
-In Poland we worked on eight out of 14 fourteen offset programs, negotiating and supervising technology transfers and industrialization programs.
+In particular, Miller Canfield attorneys have considerable experience representing U.S. defense industry clients in international M&A and commercial transactions, as well as in numerous matters local to Poland and Qatar.
+Miller Canfield has also worked on some of the largest U.S. direct commercial sale and foreign military sale transactions and joint ventures with foreign defense holdings.

 Who We Represent